Travelers Greeted With Hours-Long Airport Lines As Coronavirus Screenings Begin

 The outbreak of the novel coronavirus that causes COVID-19 has so far infected 156,000 people worldwide.
 In the U.S., there have been nearly 3,000 reported cases and 57 deaths.

-While the majority of people who become infected are expected to not show symptoms or recover from a fever or cough without needing treatment, those over 60 years old or with underlying health conditions, like heart disease, diabetes and lung disease, are the most vulnerable.
+While the majority of people who become infected are expected to not show symptoms or recover from a fever or cough without needing treatment, those over 60 years old or with underlying health conditions, such as heart disease, diabetes and lung disease, are the most vulnerable.

-Critics of the administration accused the Trump administration of bungling the launch of the airport medical screenings.
+Critics of the Trump administration accused it of bungling the launch of the airport medical screenings.

-Sen. Richard J. Durbin (D-Ill.) tweeted on Sunday that he has heard of backups as long as eight hours at O'Hare.
+Sen. Dick Durbin (D-Ill.) tweeted before midnight Saturday that he has heard of backups as long as eight hours at O'Hare.

 "In contact with @GovPritzker about arriving passenger delays at @fly2ohare of up to eight hours waiting for luggage, immigration, customs, & possible medical screening.
 Appears source of delays all federal and Admin was unprepared after Presidential ban on travel from Europe," Durbin said.

-Mark Morgan, acting commissioner of Customs and Border Protection, on Sunday asked for travelers to stay calm, saying he realizes the new medical screenings can be "extremely frustrating," but that "nothing is more important than the safety, health and security of our citizens."
+Mark Morgan, acting commissioner of Customs and Border Protection, on Sunday asked for travelers to stay calm, saying that he realizes the new medical screenings can be "extremely frustrating" but that "nothing is more important than the safety, health and security of our citizens."

 We are aware of the reports of increased wait times at some airports across the nation.
 CBP along with medical personnel are working diligently to address the longer than usual delays.
 Nothing is more important than the safety, health and security of our citizens.
 Full statement: pic.twitter.com/JyPRSS9snr— Acting Commissioner Mark Morgan (@CBPMarkMorgan) March 15, 2020